This scene is ready to Build & Test or Publish, and it demonstrates many common interactive items.

 This object builds on the now-familiar ButtonSync program to demonstrate how to easily change ownership of an Object.
 When a non-owner clicks on the button, it will assign them ownership, and then update the variable.
 This is useful when you want to change multiple variables, or do logic more complicated than simply incrementing a value.

 When changing ownership of an object, some logic is run to decide whether or not the transfer is allowed.
 You can learn more about that here: Networking.
-The nodes below show a simple setup that will approve all transfers.
+If you don't add any custom logic, all Requests for Ownership will be approved.
+The nodes below show a simple setup checks a boolean variable called 'someSpecialLogic' to decide whether the Transfer will be approved.
+You could build your own logic based on the 'requester', the 'newOwner', or both.

 This object has a program called ToggleSync which works the same as the Slider above.
-When someone changes the value, they become the owner, and send the new value to everyone else.
+When someone changes the value to something Inequal to the current value, they become the owner, and send the new value to everyone else,

-This object has a program called DropdownSync which works the same as the Toggle above.
-When someone changes the value, they become the owner, and send the new value to everyone else.
+This object has a program called DropdownSync which works the same as the Toggle and Slider above.
+When someone changes the value, they make sure it's different than the current value, then become the owner and send the new value to everyone else.

 This object has VRC Pickup and VRC Object Sync components which enable it to be picked up and moved around, automatically syncing it to other users.
-It also has an UdonBehaviour with a SyncPickupColor program on it which smoothly changes the color while it's being held.
+The UdonBehaviour is set to "Continuous" instead of "Manual" like the sync programs above, since it needs to update more often to keep its Transform up-to-date.
+This UdonBehaviour has a SyncPickupColor program on it which smoothly changes the color while it's being held.
 It does this by checking during the Update event to see if the local player is the Owner of the object AND VRCPickup.get isHeld is true.
+Notice that it doesn't use RequestSerialization since it's set to Continuous - it will simply update the values as often as it can.

 This object doesn't actually have any Udon on it!
 It simply uses VRC Pickup and VRC Object Sync components to let users pick it up and move it around in a synced manner.